 This may seem old-fashioned.
 It may seem outdated.
 But I promise it’s not.
 Follow up with each interviewer.
 A handwritten note is ideal, but an email works wonders as well.
 It all comes down to initiative.
 If you walk away and want the job (and badly), stay relevant.
 Stay in front of your interviewers and show appreciation for their time and insight.
 I have worked with interviewers who will not make final decisions until they receive (or don’t receive) follow-up.
-Well thought-out words that are grammatically correct can set you apart or derail you as a candidate.
+Well-thought-out grammatically correct words can set you apart or derail you as a candidate.
 Be old-fashioned.
 Stand out.
 Follow up.
 (More on writing that email here.)

 6. Be yourself.

 Above all else, be yourself.
-You want to make sure that the role fits who you are—your personality, your goals, your values.
-A rejection when you were presenting the best version of yourself does not mean that you are a bad candidate.
+You want to ensure that the role fits who you are—your personality, goals, and values.
+A rejection when presenting the best version of yourself does not mean you are a bad candidate.
 It simply means it wasn’t the right fit.
-And more times than not, that means that you would ultimately not have been happy and fulfilled there in the long run anyway.
+And more times than not, that means you would ultimately not have been happy and fulfilled there in the long run anyway.
 So relax!
 Smile.
-Every opportunity is at the very least a chance to learn.
+Every opportunity is, at the very least, a chance to learn.
 So, clear your mind and do your best.
-If it’s the right job for you at the right time in your life, it will work out, and you can trust in that fact.
+It will work out if it’s the right job for you at the right time, and you can trust that fact.